Mattinton/prettier-plugin-tidy-imports/README.md

 - Third Party - `import { merge } from "lodash"`
 - Relative - `import Utils, { map, filter } from './utils`

-> **NOTE**: This package doesn't know the difference between `Third Party` imports, and aliases defined in the `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
-If you want to make sure these are group separately, you should prefix your aliases with a symbol not used in third party modules such as the tilde (`~`).
+**NOTE**: This package doesn't know the difference between `Third Party` imports, and aliases defined in the `tsconfig.json` [paths](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) config.
+If you want to make sure these are grouped separately, you should prefix your aliases with a symbol not used in third party modules such as the tilde (`~`).

 ## Installation